The Grand Sumo Tournament — London

 Get your summer vibe on with a series of free live music performances in St Martin’s courtyard.
 Find a shady spot, pull up a deckchair, grab a cold one and chill.
 There will be music for a …

 Looking for a slightly more interesting way to spend your lunch break, or ease into the weekend?
-Colourscape is an immersive walkthrough of labyrinths with multicoloured chambers illuminated by …
+Colourscape is an immersive walkthrough of labyrinths with around 70 interlinked multi-coloured …

 Cheer on runners and get some Sunday sightseeing in at the same time.
 The Royal Parks Half Marathon passes a host of famous landmarks along its 13.1 mile route on closed roads.
 These include …